ajarifi/hep-journal/README.md

 # Journals for hadron theory

 Sometimes, it is not easy to decide in which journal we need to submit our manuscript.
-So, we want to make some list about the relevant journals for your reference.
+So, we want to make some lists about the relevant journals for your reference.
+Hopefully it will be useful for you.

 ## Review Journal
 1. Review of Modern Physics